 Your first time?
 Contact us.

-The complete scale, the Full Scale IQ, consists of 10 subtests.
-There is one non-verbal subtest for each of the five factors, and one verbal subtest for each of the five factors.
+The Stanford Binet (Early SB5) is individually administered and tailored to assess the general thinking and reasoning skills of children aged two years to seven years, three months.
+The complete scale, the Full-Scale IQ, consists of 10 subtests.
+There is one non-verbal subtest for each of the five factors and one verbal subtest for each of the five factors.